dstockhouse/eaglesat-plugsin/documents/data_rates.md

 own orientation, or the orientation of the sensor plane.
 The satellite will know its own orientation with respect to the Earth, so either both can be sent to the ground with the payload data or the satellite will use the relative orientation of the event to determine the Earth-centric direction on its own.
+In either case, the per-event volume of data produced will be similarly small.
+It would be simplest to represent each angle with a single-precision floating-point number, with another float for the uncertainty in the measurement, which will surely not be negligible.
+So for 2 angles, 2 floats for an angle, and 4 bytes for a float, it would take 16 bytes to represent the trajectory of each event.

 ##### Energy

-We haven't researched enough into the physics of the situation to know if it is even possible to determine the energy of a radiation event from the effect it has on the CMOS sensor.
+We haven't researched enough into the physics of the situation to know if it is even possible to reliably determine the energy of a radiation event from the effect it has on the CMOS sensor.

+If it is possible for the satellite to autonomously determine the energy of each radiation event, the amount of data produced need only be very minimal.
+Similar to the above, a single-precision floating-point number can be used to represent the magnitude of the energy and another to represent the uncertainty in that quantity.
+So 2 bytes for the energy of the event.

+In the more likely case that it is infeasible to reliably calculate the event's energy using software alone, some representation of the magnitude of the event can be stored and sent to Earth instead.
+Again, the physics hasn't been fully researched, but it seems likely that there is a signature of the energy of the event in either the size of spread of activated pixels of the event or the magnitude of brightness of the event pixels as a whole.

+*(144 px/event * 1 byte/px + 4 bytes/event) * 67 events/sensor * 2 sensors = 19,832 bytes = 19.4kB*

+With this per-capture amount we can calculate the amount of data generated per orbit (assuming the satellite is in a near ISS orbit).

+*19.4kB/capture * 1 capture/5 seconds * 60 seconds/1 minute * 90 mintes/1 orbit = 20,916kB = 20.4MB*

+This is a rough first order approximation, and there are plenty of necessary items not considered here, so it might be acceptable to round the figure to 24MB (192Mb).
+So in the worst case, the payload will produce 24MB per orbit, subject to the above assumptions.

 ### Capture Cadence